magento/devdocs/_includes/install/flow-diagram.md

 	*	If you are more technical and you are familiar with Composer, get a Magento CE or Magento EE [metapackage]({{ page.baseurl }}install-gde/prereq/integrator_install.html).

-	*	If you want to contribute to the Magento CE codebase, [clone]({{ page.baseurl }}install-gde/prereq/dev_install.html) the Magento 2 GitHub repository.
+	*	If you want to contribute to the Magento CE codebase or customize the Magento application, [clone]({{ page.baseurl }}install-gde/prereq/dev_install.html) the Magento 2 GitHub repository.
 (This method requires familiarity with both GitHub and Composer.)

 	<div class="bs-callout bs-callout-info" id="info">
 		<p>To be able to use the Web Setup Wizard to install or upgrade the Magento software, or to manage extensions you get from Magento Marketplace, you must either get a compressed archive or a Composer metapackage.</p>